 The cases set forth below are cases tried by injury attorney Brien Roche.
 They are mostly tort and personal injury cases, but some of them are contract matters where the issues bear on tort claims but directly involved contract principles.
 Most of the cases are available through the national reporting services involved.
 These reporting services can be found on line or you can go directly to the reporting service or to a local law library for a copy of the opinion cited.
 The citations that follow the case names are references to the volume and page of the book containing the cases in their full context.

-If you have questions about any particular case, then Brien Roche can be reached at the office number listed and is available to discuss that case or your particular case if appropriate.
+If you have questions about any particular case or personal injury cases in general then Brien Roche can be reached at the office number listed and is available to discuss that case or your particular case if appropriate.

 Keep in mind that these cases were all decided on the specific facts that were presented to the court at trial and therefore they are not determinative of what the result may be in your case as every case hinges on the discreet facts that are presented into evidence at trial.